Phi Mu Alpha Sinfonia: Publications

+Since the spring of 2014, the fraternity has not issued any periodical publications.

+Philanthropy

 Phi Mu Alpha's national philanthropy is the Ossian Everett Mills Music Mission.
 Created in 1998, the Mills Music Mission is a modern-day revival of a practice originated by the fraternity's founder, Ossian Everett Mills, in the late 19th century.
-Mills was organizer of a "Flower Mission" in Boston in which musicians and assistants would go to Boston's hospitals on Christmas and Easter to sing, play music, and give recitations.
-The activity was referred to as the "Flower Mission" because prior to going to the hospitals the participants would collect flowers from churches after the morning services and distribute them to the patients they visited.
-The Mills Music Mission was adopted as Phi Mu Alpha official national philanthropy in 2003.
+Mills was the organizer of a "Flower Mission" in Boston in which musicians and assistants would go to Boston's hospitals on Christmas and Easter to sing, play music, and give recitations.
+The activity was referred to as the "Flower Mission" because, before going to the hospitals, the participants would collect flowers from churches after the morning services and distribute them to the patients they visited.
+The Mills Music Mission was adopted as Phi Mu Alpha's official national philanthropy in 2003.
 The focus of this project is rare among fraternity philanthropies since, instead of raising funds to support a selected charity, the fraternity uses the unique talents and interests of its members to personally interact with and lift the spirits of those in need.